b-riemann/mathieu-cell/README.md

 used in:

-B. Riemann, "The Mathieu unit cell as a template for low emittance lattices", [arXiv:2005.04087](https://arxiv.org/abs/2005.04087) (2020)
+B. Riemann, "The Mathieu unit cell as a template for low emittance lattices", [arXiv:2005.04087](https://arxiv.org/abs/2005.04087), accepted for publication in Phys.
+Rev. Accel.
+Beams (2020)

 If you publish material using this software, please cite the above reference.

 ## Requirements

-* Python (tested on 3.6.3)

-* Cython (tested on 0.26.1)

-* Scipy (tested on 0.19.1)

-* Matplotlib (tested on 2.1.0)
+The computations require Python, Cython, and Scipy (see [requirements.txt](requirements.txt)).
 It is recommended to use a modern Linux distribution, although a setup in Windows should be possible in principle.

 ## Usage

 You can run the shell script `make_figures.sh`.
-If it is made executable, just type

-    ./make_figures.sh
+Just enter

+    sh make_figures.sh

-which will generate all required figures as PDFs.
+into the terminal, which will generate all required figures as PDFs.

 When called the first time, this might take a while due to the required computations.
 These computations are however stored, thus reruns will be much faster.

-If you change something and want to update a figure, you can try to call
+If you change something and want to update a figure, you can try

     python main.py figurename.pdf